Piggy Logo

 Parameter path

-The parameter store is reference in a hierarchy.
-The piggysec.com/aws-ssm-parameter-path annotation will refer to parameter path and name will be a last value of path.
+Parameter Store parameters are referenced in a hierarchy.
+The piggysec.com/aws-ssm-parameter-path annotation refers to the parameter path, and the name will be the last element of the path.
 For example:

 ssm_parameter_store